 We got to Ivar's around 4'ish and opted to eat inside for the air conditioning.
 It was truly wonderful!
 Now we know what Becky has been talking about.
 Becky ordered one of her favorites, "Acres of Clams."
 Mom & I ordered Giant Prawns and chips - Delicious!!

 We walked around several different shops and picked up more postcards.
 We thought we would get a cab back to our hotel for $7.
 We started looking at the bus schedules for $1.50 each.
 A Seattle native saw us and told us which # bus to look for.
-Then we found out that the ride is free in the downtown area.
-We were dropped off 2 blocks from our hotel but on a relatively flat street for Mom - no more hills to climb up.
+T

 We were back around 6:40.
 Becky went out for Pepsi's, we were all thirsty.
 Mom called Dad - he's doing well on his own with friends and family stopping in to visit.
 Mom & Becky played cribbage with Becky being soundly beaten.
 She said that was enough.
 She and I walked over to the parking garage to plug more money in and I remembered to take along the post cards to mail.